 Good stress doesn’t necessarily have to be physical in nature, although that is certainly important.
 But stress and challenge in a non-physical sense, that is rooted in our thoughts, is just as important.
 It also promotes growth in all areas of life, because everything starts with our brains and our thoughts.

 Wired for Challenge

 According to Professor Andrew Huberman, neuroscientist at Stanford University, nature has wired us to lean into challenges and promote hormesis.
 For example, when we set a challenging goal and take action towards achieving that goal, our brains help us move towards that goal when we hit roadblocks or struggle along the way.
 Particularly, when we subjectively reward ourselves though Affirmations.
-If we encounter stress or fear in pursuit of a challenging goal, our brains release dopamine which makes us feel good and helps to extinguish the fear.
+If we encounter stress or fear in pursuit of a challenging goal, our brains release dopamine which makes us feel good, keeps us motivate, and helps to extinguish the fear.
 Nature has wired us to lean into challenges and face our fears!